hephzaron/portfolio/README.md

-# Modern Portfolio Website with React & TailwindCSS
+# Tobi's Portfolio Website with React & TailwindCSS
 <small>Credits to <a href="https://github.com/machadop1407">Pedro Machado</a> for the repo provided to jumpstart my own portfolio with additonal/improved functionality</small>
 <div align="center">
   <br />